NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/patches.md

 In the model example below, we have a farm that is surrounded with a fence.
 The fence is represented with brown patches and the grassland is represented with green or lime patches.
-We also have a yellow square in the middle that represent a ranch and some cows who move around randomly and eat the grass on each patch until there is no grass left.
+We also have a yellow square in the middle that represents a ranch and some cows who move around randomly and eat the grass on each patch until there is no grass left.